EllAchE/EllAchE.github.io/index.md

 [\*nba_tipoff](https://github.com/EllAchE/nba-tipoff-scraper) - Comparison of predictive ability of elo, glicko2 and trueskill algorithms in forecasting winners of NBA tipoffs.
 Python/Beautiful Soup/XGBoost.
-\*This was an exploratory project is publicly available primarily to discuss/display; not easily suited to reuse.
+\*This was an exploratory project; made publicly available to discuss/display; not easily suited to reuse.

 ### Misc.